cjdbarlow/Part-One/pulmonary_circulation.md

 ##Distribution of Pulmonary Flow
+Gravity has a significant effect on pulmonary blood flow:
-In the upright lung, flow decreases almost linearly with height.
-In the supine lung, flow to posterior regions exceeds that of anterior regions.
-This occurs due to the low driving pressure of the pulmonary circulation, which means gravity has a significant affect on blood flow.
+* In the upright lung, flow decreases almost linearly with height
+* In the supine lung, flow to posterior regions exceeds that of anterior regions
+This occurs due to the low driving pressure of the pulmonary circulation, which means gravity has a much more significant affect on pulmonary blood flow than systemic blood flow.

 ###West's Zones
+The lung is divided into four zones, based on the relationship between alveolar and vascular pressures:
+* **West's Zone 1**
+In West's Zone 1, PA > Pa > Pv.
-In the upright lung, the hydrostatic pressure difference will be about 30cmH<sub>2</sub>O. Therefore, there may be a region where **alveolar pressure exceeds arterial pressure**.
-This does not occur in normal conditions, because a normal pulmonary artery pressure is normally (just) sufficient.
-However, if alveolar pressure is raised (e.g. IPPV), or arterial pressure falls (shock), this may occur.
-This is known as **West's Zone 1**, where:** PA > Pa > Pv**.
+  * This should not occur in normal conditions, because a normal pulmonary artery pressure is normally (just) sufficient
+  This is because in the upright lung, the hydrostatic pressure difference will be about 30cmH<sub>2</sub>O.
+  * However, if alveolar pressure is raised (e.g. IPPV), or arterial pressure falls (shock), there may be a region where **alveolar pressure exceeds arterial pressure**

+* **West's Zone 2**
-The alternative is that arterial pressure exceeds alveolar pressure.
-This is **West's Zone 2**, where: **Pa > PA > Pv**.
-Here, flow is determined by the arterial-alveolar pressure gradient rather than the arterial-venous gradient.
-This forms a **Starling Resistor**, where **flow is independent of downstream pressure**.
+In West's Zone 2, **Pa > PA > Pv**.
+  * Here, flow is determined by the arterial-alveolar pressure gradient rather than the arterial-venous gradient
+  Alveolar pressure acts as a **Starling Resistor**, where **flow is independent of downstream pressure**.

+* **West's Zone 3**
-**Zone 3** occurs when alveolar pressure falls below venous pressure, i.e. **Pa > Pv > PA**.
+Occurs when alveolar pressure falls below venous pressure, i.e. **Pa > Pv > PA**.
 Flow is dependent on the arterial-venous pressure gradient.
 Capillary pressure increases along their length, increasing transmural pressure and mean width.

+* **West's Zone 4**
-**Zone 4** occurs at low lung volumes, as extra-alveolar vessels collapse and blood flow no longer occurs.
+Occurs at low lung volumes, as extra-alveolar vessels collapse and blood flow no longer occurs.
 Effectively, **Pa > Pint > Pv > PA**.
 In effect, the interstitium is acting as a Starling resistor.

 ###Hypoxic Pulmonary Vasoconstriction
 As discussed above, HPV allows redirection of blood flow from poorly ventilated regions of the lung, and so improve V/Q matching.
 HPV is relevant in disease states, as well as specific physiologic circumstances: